Dynamips: Resource utilization

-Dynamips uses a fair amount of RAM and CPU in order to accomplish its emulation of the MIPS processor.
-If you intend to run an IOS image that requires 256 MB of RAM on a real 7200 router, and you devote 256 MB of RAM to your virtual router instance, it will allocate 256 MB of working set memory.
+Dynamips uses a fair amount of RAM and CPU to accomplish its emulation of the MIPS processor.
+If one intends to run an IOS image that requires 256 MB of RAM on a real 7200 router, and devotes 256 MB of RAM to your virtual router instance, it will allocate 256 MB of working set memory.
 Dynamips also allocates (by default) 64 MB of RAM/instance on Unix systems (16 MB on Windows systems) to cache JIT translations.
-This will be the total working set size; by default the amount of your system’s actual RAM used will typically be significantly less.
-This is because by default Dynamips uses memory-mapped files for the routers’ virtual memory.
-In the working directory, you will see temporary “ram” files equal to the size of the virtual routers’ RAM size.
-Your OS will naturally cache in RAM the sections of the mmap files that are being used.
+That amount is the total working set size; by default, the amount of your system’s actual RAM used will typically be significantly less.
+This is because by default Dynamips uses memory-mapped files for the router's virtual memory.
+In the working directory, you can see temporary “RAM” files equal to the size of the virtual routers’ RAM size.
+The OS will naturally cache in RAM the sections of the map files that are being used.

-If you have plenty of RAM, and you know what you are doing, set “mmap = false” in the device default or router sections of your labs to disable mmap for those instances.
+If a computer has plenty of RAM, set “mmap = false” in the device default or router sections of your labs to disable mmap for those instances.

-Dynamips also uses a lot of CPU, because it is emulating a router’s CPU instruction-by-instruction. it initially has no way of knowing when the virtual router’s CPU is idle so it dutifully executes all the instructions that make up IOS’s idle routines just as it would execute the instructions that perform “real” work.
-But once you have run through the “Idle-PC” process for a given IOS image, CPU utilization decreases drastically.
+Dynamips also uses a big portion of CPU capacity, because it emulates a router’s CPU instruction-by-instruction.
+It initially has no way of knowing when the virtual router’s CPU is idle, thus executing all the instructions that make up IOS’s idle routines just as it would execute the instructions that perform “real” work.
+However, once you have run through the “Idle-PC” process for a given IOS image, CPU utilization decreases drastically.